Colorado State Highway 144

 State Highway 144 (SH 144) is a 28.796 mi long state highway in northeastern Colorado.
 SH 144's western terminus is at Interstate 76 (I-76) west of Wiggins, and the eastern terminus is at SH 52 in Fort Morgan.

 Route description

 SH 144 begins in the west at I-76 and proceeds initially to the north; after 2.8 mi, the road crosses U.S. Route 34 (US 34).
 After another 3.8 mi, the route crosses the South Platte River and begins to curve in a broad arc to the east roughly following a meander of the South Platte.
-Continuing now in a generally westward direction, SH 144 meets the north end of SH 39 at Goodrich.
-The road then continues its arc westward and eventually WSW through Weldona, again across the South Platte River, and through Log Lane Village.
-Now traveling in approximately a southwesterly direction, SH 144 crosses to the south side of I-76 and continues for a further 1.4 mi to its eastern terminus at SH 52 in Fort Morgan.
+Continuing now in a generally eastward direction, SH 144 meets the north end of SH 39 at Goodrich.
+The road then continues its arc eastward and eventually ESE through Weldona, again across the South Platte River, and through Log Lane Village.
+Now traveling in approximately a southeasterly direction, SH 144 crosses to the south side of I-76 and continues for a further 1.4 mi to its eastern terminus at SH 52 in Fort Morgan.